STAT-450/project_template/data/README.md

-# Data Folder
+# Data (`data/`)

-It is of utmost importance that you **do not** push any of this data to GitHub or any other public repository, as doing so could result in serious privacy violations and compromise sensitive information.
-The data should be stored in this folder locally only.
+**IMPORTANT: Do not push any data to public repositories like GitHub.** This folder is for local data storage only.
+Pushing data could lead to serious privacy violations and compromise sensitive information.

-Here are some essential guidelines:
+This directory is dedicated to storing the data used for this project.
+Please adhere to the following guidelines to ensure data integrity and security:

+**Key Guidelines:**

+- **Raw Data Storage:**
-- Save the raw data file you received from the client in this folder, adding a clear identifier like `data_raw` or `data_original` to distinguish it.
+  - Save the original, raw data file received (e.g., from the client) directly in this folder.
+  - Use a clear and descriptive identifier in the filename to indicate it's the original, untouched data (e.g., `data_raw.csv`, `original_data.xlsx`).
+- **Never Modify Original Data:**
-- **NEVER** alter the original data file.
-Keeping this untouched original is vital, ensuring you always have a backup in case of unexpected issues.
+  - **DO NOT** alter the original raw data file in any way.
+  - Maintaining an untouched copy is crucial for having a reliable backup and ensuring the integrity of the source data.
+- **Processing and Derived Data:**
-- You can then create scripts in the `src` folder to process the data, and if you decide to save the processed data, please use a different filename like `data_processed` within this `data` folder.
+  - Create scripts within the `src/` folder to process the data.
+  - If you save processed or derived data, store it within this `data/` folder as well.
+  - **Crucially, use different filenames for processed data** to distinguish it from the original raw data (e.g., `data_processed.csv`, `cleaned_data.rds`).

+**In summary:**

+This folder is your local workspace for data.
+Keep the original data pristine and clearly separate from any processed versions. **Always ensure this folder is excluded from version control (see the project's** `**.gitignore**` **file).**

+If you have any questions about data handling procedures, please consult your mentor.